Green Goblin Reborn!: Plot

-The Amazing Spider-Man #96: "And Now, The Goblin" begins with Peter Parker, the superhero Spider-Man, reminiscing on how Norman Osborn, the father of his best friend Harry Osborn, was secretly a supervillain called the Green Goblin and knew Spider-Man's secret identity until he got amnesia.
-While patrolling the city as Spider-Man, he sees a drug-addled boy on a rooftop trying to fly.
-The boy jumps, but Spider-Man catches him.
+The Amazing Spider-Man #96: "And Now, The Goblin" begins with Peter Parker, the superhero Spider-Man, reminiscing on Norman Osborn, the father of his best friend Harry Osborn.
+Norman is secretly a supervillain called the Green Goblin and, prior to developing amnesia, was the only person who knew Spider-Man's secret identity.
+While patrolling the city as Spider-Man, Peter sees a drug-addled boy who believes he can fly.
+The boy jumps but Spider-Man catches him.
 The police provide aid while Spider-Man, currently a wanted fugitive, flees.
-After his patrol, Peter meets with Harry, Norman, and their other friends Mary Jane Watson and Randy Robertson to see Mary Jane perform in a play.
-Randy, having seen the drug-addled boy, starts an argument with Norman about how the wealthy businessman Norman should use his influence to fight drug abuse.
-Norman, who previously owned the theater building, has a strong impulse after the show to go into a locked room where he finds hidden Green Goblin equipment and regains his memories.
+After his patrol, Peter meets with Harry, Norman, and their other friends Mary Jane Watson and Randy Robertson to watch Mary Jane perform in a play.
+Randy, having seen the drug-addled boy earlier in the day, starts an argument with Norman about how he should use his influence as a wealthy businessman to fight drug abuse.
+After the show, Norman has a strong impulse to break into a locked room; there, he finds hidden Green Goblin equipment and regains his memories.
 Peter investigates when his spider sense warns him of danger, and he finds the Green Goblin.